Detroit Zoo: The Wildlife Interpretive Gallery

+American Grassland

+The American Grasslands are home to animals native to North and South America, including grizzly bears, wolverines, bald eagles, bison, and more.
+The newest animal to join the habitat is the sloth bear, which arrived in October 2024.

+Australian Outback Adventure

+This immersive habitat allows visitors to get face to face with two of Australia's most well-known marsupials - kangaroos and wallabies.
+The animals are free to roam around as guests walk alongside them.

 Detroit Zoological Society

 The Detroit Zoological Society is a non-profit organization that operates the Zoo and the Belle Isle Nature Center.
-Its $44.5 million annual operating budget is supported by earned revenue, philanthropic support, and tri-county (Macomb, Oakland, and Wayne) millage.
+The $44.5 million annual operating budget of the organization is supported by earned revenue, philanthropic support, and tri-county (Macomb, Oakland, and Wayne) millage.
 The organization has 260 full and part-time employees, more than 52,000 member households, and more than 1,000 volunteers.

-Its mission is "Celebrating and Saving Wildlife", the Society claims to be a leader in animal conservation and welfare.
+The mission of the organization is "Celebrating and Saving Wildlife", the Society claims to be a leader in animal conservation and welfare.
 In collaboration with the DNR and USFWS, the Society continues to release Zoo-reared federally endangered Karner blue butterflies in their natural habitats in Michigan.
 Each summer, Society bird keepers assist with conservation efforts in northern Michigan for the federally endangered Great Lakes piping plover by artificially incubating abandoned piping plover eggs.
 Most recently, the Society, in collaboration with the Detroit River International Wildlife Refuge and the Detroit Water and Sewerage Department, established of a common tern nesting site on Belle Isle.

 The Society assists with the rescue of exotic animals from private owners, pseudo-sanctuaries, roadside zoos, and circuses.
 Among its rescues are more than 1,000 exotic animals confiscated from an animal wholesaler in Texas, a polar bear confiscated from a circus in Puerto Rico, a lioness used to guard a crack house, and retired racehorses.
 In addition, the Society and the Michigan Humane Society, in collaboration with dozens of local animal welfare organizations, host Meet Your Best Friend at the Zoo, the nation's largest offsite companion animal adoption program.
 Since the event's inception in 1993, more than 25,000 dogs, cats, and rabbits have been placed into new homes at the spring and fall events.